Measuring Electron Energy in Muon-to-Electron Conversion using Holographic Synchrotron Radiation Emission Spectroscopy: Abstract

 \section{Abstract}

-The coherent conversion of a muon to an electron in a nuclear field has been one of the most powerful methods to search for Charged Lepton Flavor Violation (CLFV).
+The coherent conversion of a muon to an electron in a nuclear field has been one of the most powerful methods for searching for charged lepton flavor violation.
 Recent advancements have significantly enhanced the sensitivity of $\mu \rightarrow e$ searches, primarily driven by advancements in muon beamline design and low-mass tracking detectors, which afford exceptional momentum resolution.
 Nevertheless, the performance of these detectors is inherently limited by electron scattering and energy loss within detector materials.
-To overcome these inevitable limitations, we propose a novel {\em holographic} track reconstruction leveraging synchrotron radiation emitted by electrons.
-Similar to cyclotron radiation emission spectroscopy (CRES) which has demonstrated outstanding energy resolutions for low-energy electrons, our technique relies on a precision measurement of cyclotron frequency, but in a regime where photons are emitted stochastically and are projected onto a 2-dimensional inner surface of a solenoidal magnet.
-We outline the concept of such a massless holographic tracker and feasibility of employing this innovative detection strategy for $\mu \rightarrow e$ conversion.
+We propose a {\em holographic} track reconstruction method that leverages synchrotron radiation emitted by electrons to overcome these inevitable limitations.
+Similar to cyclotron radiation emission spectroscopy, which has demonstrated outstanding energy resolutions for low-energy electrons, our technique relies on a precision measurement of cyclotron frequency, but in a regime where photons are emitted stochastically and are projected onto a 2-dimensional inner surface of a solenoidal magnet.
+We outline the concept of such a massless holographic tracker and the feasibility of employing this innovative detection strategy for $\mu \rightarrow e$ conversion.
 We also address pertinent limitations and challenges inherent to the method.